zengm-games/zengm/README.md

     pnpm run start

-and point your browser to <http://localhost:3000/>.
+and point your browser to <http://localhost:3000/> (or it will use a different port if 3000 is already used by somethign else).
 If you use the command `pnpm run start-watch` from above, then running the command `pnpm run start` is not necessary.